Est. 2019 · Thornhill, Ontario

 Language itself is a residue of physical observation

-The structure of human language — spatial prepositions, temporal relations, causal connectives — is not arbitrary.
-It mirrors the structure of physical experience.
-"Before," "behind," "causes," "follows" — these are not logical primitives.
-They are the sediment of millions of years of creatures navigating a physical world and needing to communicate about it.
+The structure of human language — spatial prepositions, temporal relations, causal connectives — mirrors the structure of physical experience.
+"Before," "behind," "causes," "follows" are the sediment of millions of years of creatures navigating a physical world and needing to communicate about it.

-A machine that learns language from text alone is learning the shadow.
-Physical AI means giving the machine the light source.
+A machine that learns language from text alone learns the shadow of that world.
+Physical AI gives the machine the light source.

 The Consequence